Lucas7796/MyJavascript30/README.md

-In order to open the projects, open the index.html files in the browser.
+In order to open the projects, open the index.html files in the browser